Emotional and Medical Risks of Surrogacy

 Issues with Embryo Transfer

-In order to mitigate these surrogacy related risks, you need to follow your doctor’s recommendations precisely.
+To mitigate these surrogacy-related risks, you need to follow your doctor’s recommendations precisely.
 Also, schedule an appointment immediately if you notice that something may be wrong.
 Although your side effects may be normal, letting your doctor know about your health condition can help lower the risks that come with being a Surrogate mother.
 Your surrogacy agency will ask you to undergo medical screenings before you are allowed to become a Surrogate.
 These surrogacy screenings let the doctors know if you have any medical condition that can affect or risk your pregnancy.
-It is imperative that you are completely honest about your medical history when going through your screenings for a surrogacy program.
+You must be completely honest about your medical history when going through your screenings for a surrogacy program.

 Emotional Risks of Surrogacy